SERVIR-Amazonia/caribbean-trainings/intro-to-remote-sensing/intro-to-remote-sensing.md

 # Introduction to Remote Sensing

 ## Pre-workshop Set-up
-1. [Install](https://www.qgis.org/en/site/forusers/download.html) QGIS if it is not already installed.
+1. [Install](https://www.qgis.org/en/site/forusers/download.html) QGIS if not already installed.
 2. Download[ADD LINK TO DATA FOLDER] and upzip the data folder for the lesson.
 Save the upzipped folder on your Desktop.
 Make sure the folder is named `intro-remote-sensing-data`.

 ## Session Agenda